Gambia election: Polls close in first vote since dictatorship | DW | 04.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Current leader Adama Barrow is seeking a second term against five challengers after ousting dictator Yahya Jammeh in 2016.
-Marbles are used to vote for candidates in a first-past-the-post system.
+Marbles were used to vote for candidates in a first-past-the-post system.

-Gambians are casting their ballots on Saturday in their first presidential election since former head of state Yahya Jammeh was ousted from power in 2016 after 22 years.
+Gambians cast their ballots on Saturday in their first presidential election since former head of state Yahya Jammeh was ousted from power in 2016 after 22 years.

 Jammeh, who ruled the small West African country with an iron fist, fled to Equatorial Guinea after refusing to concede defeat to a coalition led by current president Adama Barrow.